Efflamm: Legendary biography

+Efflam died in the late-sixth century, although the exact year in which he died is unknown.

 Legend

 Albert Le Grand recounted the story of Saint Efflam in his book Les Vies des Saints de la Bretagne Armorique, published in 1636:

 The Saint, with his companions, passed over the sea and fortunately came to the coast of Armorica in the parish of Plestin-les-Grèves.
 Their ship stopped opposite a large rock.
 At the time there was a very large forest, from which Efflam and his troop, descending from their ship, saw a horrible dragon coming out, which retreated into its cave, about a thousand paces away from the rock.

 This dragon used to claim human prey of royal blood every year on Christmas Eve.
 It was brought to him at nightfall at the foot of the rock.
 Children who died without baptism were also delivered to him.
 King Arthur was in pursuit of the dragon; and Efflamm helped Arthur to get rid it.
 Efflamm drew a spring to quench his thirst at what is now the village of Saint-Efflam (in Plestin-les-Grèves), he then prayed before the monster's lair.
 The dragon rushed into the sea and was drowned in the bay.

 According to another version, the monster was chained up in the open sea, under the stones of the Roc'h Ruz (Red Rock) reef opposite Plestin-les-Grèves, from where the monster vomited his blood.

 This legend, which marks the victory of Christianity over paganism, probably stems, according to Louis Le Guillou, from a fear due to the drowning of travelers in this bay, which was likened by its dangers to that of Mont-Saint-Michel.
 Swept away by the rising tide, which "rises at the speed of a galloping horse", it was the location of the great royal road passing on the beach from Saint-Efflam to Saint-Michel-en-Grève.
 Fording across the Yar estuary when the tide was already rushing in, with a violent current, because it was constricted by the tip of the spit, caused individual or collective drowning.
 These accidents did not cease until around 1840, when the Yar broke the spit near its root and went directly to the sea.